Stratec: History

 The company was founded in Birkenfeld in 1979.
 Stratec Biomedical AG was publicly listed (IPO) in 1998.
-The wholly owned subsidiary Robion AG was founded in Switzerland in 2005 and later renamed as Stratec Biomedical Switzerland AG.
-Sanguin International, Ltd., UK, was acquired in 2006 and renamed as Stratec Biomedical UK, Ltd. This was followed in 2009 by the acquisition of Invitek Gesellschaft für Biotechnik & Biodesign mbH, Berlin, now Stratec Molecular GmbH, and of Ballista, Inc., USA, now Stratec Biomedical USA, Inc. in 2010.
+The wholly owned subsidiary Robion AG was founded in Switzerland in 2005 and later renamed Stratec Biomedical Switzerland AG.
+Sanguin International, Ltd. (UK) was acquired in 2006 and renamed Stratec Biomedical UK, Ltd. This was followed in 2009 by the acquisition of Invitek Gesellschaft für Biotechnik & Biodesign mbH (Berlin), which was renamed STRATEC Molecular GmbH.

 In November 2010, the company was admitted into the TecDAX stock market index.
 In March 2016, STRATEC acquired the Hungary-based company Diatron, a hematology system specialist.
 The company develops and manufactures analyzer systems and complementary products for use in human and veterinary diagnostics.
 In June 2016, another acquisition was announced: Sony DADC Biosciences GmbH, headquartered in Anif, Austria.
-The company has more than 1000 employees and is an OEM-supplier for smart consumable for diagnostics and life sciences applications.

 In November 2018, the company completed its conversion into a European Company (Societas Europaea, SE), known as STRATEC SE.

+In 2019, STRATEC SE sold its nucleic-acid purification business, including all shares held in STRATEC Molecular GmbH; the transaction closed on 31 March 2019.
+Following its acquisition by the NUVISAN Group, STRATEC Molecular GmbH was renamed Invitek Molecular GmbH (effective 1 April 2019).